joebrew/vilaweb/analyses/fantasies/README.md

-The Catalan consensus for decentralization is very clear; when asked about their preferences for the territorial organization of Spain, two-thirds of Catalans (66%) want Spain “autonomous communities” (regions) to have either more autonomy or the possibility of independence.
+The Catalan consensus for decentralization is very clear; when asked about their preferences for the territorial organization of Spain, two-thirds of Catalans (66%) want Spain’s “autonomous communities” to have either more autonomy or the possibility of independence.
 Only 16% want to keep the current system of autonomous communities, and fewer than 14% want a more centralized Spain.

 ![](figures/unnamed-chunk-3-1.png)<!-- -->